pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr-122-88.md

 The I/Q data rate is configurable and four settings are available: 48, 96, 192, 384 kSPS.

-The basic blocks of the digital down-converters are shown on the following diagram:
+The basic blocks of the digital down-converters are shown in the following diagram:

 ![DDC]({{ "/img/sdr-transceiver-hpsdr-ddc-122-88.png" | prepend: site.baseurl }})